Vanilla Cake Layers:

 Candy Melt Drip:

-- 4 oz candy melts (I use the Wilton brand)
+- 4 oz red and blue candy melts (I use the Wilton brand)

 - 2 ½ Tablespoons heavy whipping cream (the brand I usually use comes from Costco and is incredibly thick; you may need a bit less depending on the thickness of your heavy cream!)